-BACKSTORY: In the middle of Covid, I decided to undertake a musical hardware challenge that I had spent many hours considering: How to add a low A to a contra in the most functional and economical way possible.
+BACKSTORY: In the middle of Covid, I decided to undertake a musical hardware challenge that I had spent a while pondering: How to add a low A to a contra in the most functional and economical way possible.
 The initial designs I considered were either too difficult or ended up with a very kludgy appearance.
-The breakthrough moment came when I finally found a suitable “donor” instrument in the graveyard of a local music shop.
-The instrument was already silver-plated so it would match the contrabassoon, and experiments proved that the size and shape were ideally suited to the task.
+The breakthrough moment came when I started experimenting with a bari sax that was found in the graveyard of a local music shop.
+The instrument was already silver-plated so it would match the contrabassoon, and experiments proved that its size and shape were ideally suited to the task.

 Early on, I decided that I wanted the Heckel approach; the low A should be a removable extension to the horn so that it can fit in its normal case for traveling and standard use.
 Of course, going with the removable approach meant that I had to devise a linkage between the wood and the metal bells which would not leak but which was elegant and didn’t require any special hardware to put on.
 The result is one which uses rubber gaskets and gnarled bolts which secure the bells to the wood without the use of any screwdrivers.
 In addition, a strong metal tube supports the main weight of the bell directly to a metal bracket on the stack of the horn itself.